 - Work closely with Scientific Program Grants Manager (SPGM) to coordinate proposal submissions, including assistance with plan, design and implementation of all application templates, instructions and online forms for submission of proposals.

 - Serve as point of contact for all applicants and applicant institutions with scientific questions regarding suitability of projects for BrightFocus funding mechanisms.

-- Recruit and nominate new scientists to the Scientific Review Committees, as required.
+- Recruit and nominate new scientists to the ADR Scientific Review Committee, as required.

 - Communicate review cycle related information to internal stakeholders (e.g., website, development, public affairs, strategic partnerships, finance, etc).